 - Latex balloons (Mylar balloons are okay.)

-Whether your child is coming to the hospital for a procedure or just having a follow-up appointment, our Beyond the Spectrum program has resources for you to share with your child to prepare them for their care experience.
+Whether your child is coming to the hospital for a procedure or just having a follow-up appointment, our Autism Behavioral Consult team has resources for you to share with your child to prepare them for their care experience.
 Through videos, teaching stories or home practice instructions, your child can learn what to expect at their visit.

-Learn more about Beyond the Spectrum and our Visual Supports and Resources.
+Learn more about the Autism Behavioral Consult team and our Visual Supports and Resources.